ulyngs/oxforddown/README.md

 ```

 ## Video tutorials
 NOTE: as per v2.0, the introduction chapter no longer needs to be named \_introduction.Rmd!
-Apart from this, the videos should still be correct!
+Apart from this, the videos should still be mostly right!

 See the video tutorials for how to use the template: